2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: 17 Rare Dollar Coin Errors List with Pictures (By Year)

-Rare 2002 Sacagawea Dollar Error List
+2002 Sacagawea Dollar Rare Error List

 This error occurred when dollar dies compressed their design onto an incorrect blank intended for State Quarters.
 The planchet weighed only 5.67 grams instead of the standard 8.10 grams, measuring 24.3mm rather than 26.5mm in diameter.
-The smaller copper-nickel clad composition created distinctive visual characteristics that immediately distinguish it from normal strikes.
+The smaller copper-nickel clad composition created distinctive visual characteristics that immediately distinguish it from a normal strike.

-2. Die Crack Errors
+3. Die Crack Errors

 CoinVaueChecker App 10

-To distinguish genuine die cracks, examine the consistency of the raised line.
-True cracks show uniform height and follow the contours of the die damage rather than appearing as random scratches.
+Some 2002-D specimens from mint sets exhibit pronounced cracks running across Sacagawea’s cheek and jaw.
+To distinguish genuine die cracks, examine the consistency of the raised line — true cracks show uniform height and follow the die damage pattern rather than appearing as random scratches from handling.

-3. Strike-Through Errors
+4. Strike-Through Errors

-Some 2002 specimens show “filled die” characteristics where design elements like IN GOD WE TRUST or LIBERTY appear partially or completely absent.
+When the press operates, this material transfers its impression to the coin, creating areas of missing or weakened detail.
+Some 2002 specimens show “filled die” characteristics where design elements like “IN GOD WE TRUST” or “LIBERTY” appear partially or completely absent.

-4. Off-Center Strikes Errors
+5. Off-Center Strike Errors

-Off-center strikes vary dramatically in value: 5-15% off-center pieces trade for $20-50, 20-40% off-center examples reach $75-200, and dramatic 50%+ strikes command $300-800.
+Off-center values vary dramatically by severity: 5–15% off-center pieces trade for $20–50; 20–40% examples reach $75–200; and dramatic 50%+ strikes command $300–800, especially if the date and mint mark are still clearly visible on the struck portion.

 Where To Sell Your 2002 Sacagawea Dollar?